melroy89/stanford-parser-clientserver/README.md

 The server initialize the PCFG parser once, so parsing different sentences is **handled more efficiently and quickly**.
 Compared with other implementations of Stanford Parser, which initializes the PCFG parser every time from scratch.

+Besides that all, Pyro is a very fast &amp; lightweight Python-based Distributed Object Technology.

 Copyright &amp; Licence
 -----------------------
 The code is developed by Melroy van den Berg, inspired by Viktor Pekar.